-The Diameter Health system does not have a FedRAMP provisional authorization.
-The system inherits applicable IaaS security controls from the CSP, AWS GovCloud.
+Health Data Quality Tool does not have a FedRAMP provisional authorization.
+The system inherits applicable IaaS security controls from the VA Enterprise Cloud (VAEC), AWS GovCloud FedRAMP HIGH.
 The system has an agency authorization (details in Section 8).
-A FedRAMP P-ATO has been issued for AWS GovCloud (US), a FedRAMP P-ATO does not exist for the Diameter Health system itself.
+A FedRAMP P-ATO has been issued for AWS GovCloud (US), a FedRAMP P-ATO does not exist for the Health Data Quality Tools system itself.